Misleading labels

 1) Our vision: problems & solutions

 Seafood ecolabels have become mainstream.
-In the last twenty years, many logos, especially that of the Marine Stewardship Council (MSC), have become prominent on markets.
+Over the past thirty years, many logos, especially that of the Marine Stewardship Council (MSC), have become prominent on market shelves.
 However, we know with hindsight that these labels are not always as virtuous as their marketing suggests.
 As seen in other certified sectors (farming, timber etc.), destructive practices have been renamed “sustainable” to meet market demand.
-Instead of setting an ambitious and truly “sustainable” goal to fisheries to rethink their business model and slowly but surely change their fishing practices, labelling has often provided an excuse to avoid questioning large-scale, high impact fishing which turn in the seafood volumes needed by giant retailers.
+Instead of setting an ambitious and truly “sustainable” goal to fisheries to rethink their business model and slowly but surely change their fishing practices, labelling has often provided an excuse to avoid questioning large-scale, high impact fishing which meets the seafood volumes required by giant retailers.

-Retailers are now using labels, such as the MSC, as a magic “sustainable” shield that stops them from doing their “homework” and ensuring seafood is caught in the least impactful way there can be, with the highest possible social output.
-BLOOM has identified that labels, especially the MSC, have become a convenient and comfortable tool allowing retailers and brands to shake off guilt and corporate responsibility.
+Retailers are now using labels, such as the MSC, as a magic “sustainable” shield that stops them from doing their “homework” that ensures seafood is caught using the least impactful method possible, with the highest possible social output.
+BLOOM has identified that these labels, especially the MSC, have become a convenient and comfortable tool allowing retailers and brands to shake off guilt and corporate responsibility.

 > Need more context on seafood labels?
 Click here

 Our researchers regularly contribute to public consultations, co-author scientific publications, produce opinion pieces and sometimes campaign to achieve the change we think is necessary.
-We more rarely object to dubious certifications because we have found the procedures were inherently biased and were therefore a waste of time and money.
+We more rarely object to dubious certifications because we have found in the past that the procedures have been inherently biased and therefore unworthy of pursuing.

 On this page, we provide a brief account of our ongoing battle for a true ambition for the ocean’s future.